fuffr/docs.fuffr.com/10_Tips_and_Tricks.md

-Here you will find ticks and tricks to help you successfully develop Fuffr apps.
+Here you will find tips and tricks to help you successfully develop Fuffr apps.